madrilene/lene.dev/src/pages/privacy.md

 **What background data is collected?**
 This site does not use any third party tracking scripts.
+For visitor statistics I use Plausible Analytics, a privacy-first web analytics tool.
+It is built to comply with the different privacy regulations, such as GDPR and CCPA.
+Plausible does not use cookies and does not collect any personal data.

 **How do I use the data you provide?**
 This website does not collect any data.